Smallpox: Cause

-Smallpox is caused by infection with Variola virus, which belongs to the family Poxviridae, subfamily Chordopoxvirinae, genus Orthopoxvirus.
+Smallpox is caused by infection with variola virus, which belongs to the family Poxviridae, subfamily Chordopoxvirinae, genus Orthopoxvirus.

 Evolution

 The date of the appearance of smallpox is not settled.
 It most probably evolved from a terrestrial African rodent virus between 68,000 and 16,000 years ago.
 The wide range of dates is due to the different records used to calibrate the molecular clock.
 One clade was the variola major strains (the more clinically severe form of smallpox) which spread from Asia between 400 and 1,600 years ago.
 A second clade included both alastrim (a phenotypically mild smallpox) described from the American continents and isolates from West Africa which diverged from an ancestral strain between 1,400 and 6,300 years before present.
 This clade further diverged into two subclades at least 800 years ago.

 A second estimate has placed the separation of variola virus from Taterapox (an Orthopoxvirus of some African rodents including gerbils) at 3,000 to 4,000 years ago.
 This is consistent with archaeological and historical evidence regarding the appearance of smallpox as a human disease which suggests a relatively recent origin.
 If the mutation rate is assumed to be similar to that of the herpesviruses, the divergence date of variola virus from Taterapox has been estimated to be 50,000 years ago.
-While this is consistent with the other published estimates, it suggests that the archaeological and historical evidence is very incomplete.
-Better estimates of mutation rates in these viruses are needed.

-Examination of a strain that dates from c.
-1650 found that this strain was basal to the other presently sequenced strains.
-The mutation rate of this virus is well modeled by a molecular clock.
-Diversification of strains only occurred in the 18th and 19th centuries.
+A strain that dates from c.
+1650 has been shown to be basal to the other presently sequenced strains.

 Virology

-Variola virus is large and brick-shaped and is approximately 302 to 350 nanometers by 244 to 270 nm, with a single linear double stranded DNA genome 186 kilobase pairs (kbp) in size and containing a hairpin loop at each end.

-Four orthopoxviruses cause infection in humans: variola, vaccinia, cowpox, and monkeypox.
-Variola virus infects only humans in nature, although primates and other animals have been infected in an experimental setting.
-Vaccinia, cowpox, and monkeypox viruses can infect both humans and other animals in nature.

-The life cycle of poxviruses is complicated by having multiple infectious forms, with differing mechanisms of cell entry.
-Poxviruses are unique among human DNA viruses in that they replicate in the cytoplasm of the cell rather than in the nucleus.
-To replicate, poxviruses produce a variety of specialized proteins not produced by other DNA viruses, the most important of which is a viral-associated DNA-dependent RNA polymerase.

-Both enveloped and unenveloped virions are infectious.
-The viral envelope is made of modified Golgi membranes containing viral-specific polypeptides, including hemagglutinin.
-Infection with either variola major virus or variola minor virus confers immunity against the other.